rdpate/pyr/readme.md

 TODO: use PYTHONSTARTUP

-TOOD: avoid the current directory, as an empty string, being appended to sys.path by code.interact
+TODO: avoid the current directory, as an empty string, being appended to sys.path by code.interact

 ### Project Console